reactjs/react.dev/content/docs/hooks-reference.md

 `useId` is a hook for generating unique IDs that are stable across the server and client, while avoiding hydration mismatches.

-For a basic example, simply pass the ID to the elements that need it:
+For a basic example, pass the `id` directly to the elements that need it:

 ```js
 function Checkbox() {